Home

 • 5-20% — pre-sales.
 This is communication with new customers, working on quotas, and clarifying requirements for new projects.

 • 40-70% — communication with customers.
-To comprehend and answer dozens of letters, not always adequate and sometimes coming from incompetent people.
+To comprehend and answer dozens of letters, not always adequate and sometimes comes from incompetent people.
 Making calls, clarifying requirements 10 times over, rescheduling, and convincing customers that this slightly modified design will move the deadlines.
 We're just engineers, not magicians.

 • 10-25% — communication with the team.
 Yes, this is probably the most enjoyable time of the day.

-In my experience, a good manager is a former engineer who was able to switch the focus to the product and the customer, strategic thinking, has good soft skills, and does not try to solve project problems head-on.
+In my experience, a good manager is a former engineer who was able to switch the focus to the product and the customer, has strategic thinking, has good soft skills, and does not try to solve project problems head-on.
 And he can be responsible for dragging everyone around him to a brighter future.
 A good manager has many of the qualities of a good engineer.

 Usually, the idea of becoming a manager comes to a person after he or she has managed a team and liked it.
 How do you know whether you want to manage people all the time or only give tasks on a certain project?
 Think back to your previous experience: what did you like about it?